-Wendy Orr is an internationally published and award-winning author of more than thirty books, ranging from picture books to adult.
+Wendy Orr is an internationally published and award-winning author of more than thirty books, ranging from picture books to adult ficiton.
 She was born in Canada, and grew up in France, Canada and USA.
 After high school she studied occupational therapy in England, married an Australian farmer, and moved to Australia.
 They had a son and daughter, and now live on five acres of bush on the Mornington Peninsula, south of Melbourne.
-Her books have won awards in Australia and around the world, and have been translated into twenty-seven languages.
+Wendy's books have been translated into twenty-seven languages.

 Adult and children’s non-fiction author

 Vicki Bennett is an author, artist, filmmaker, writing coach, and corporate trainer.
 She has written over 10 books and written and co-produced a documentary, Never Forget Australia.
 Most recently she has written a number of Picture Stroybooks introducing young readers to special stories about WWI and WWII.
 She is at present working on two such books which will be published in 2022.

 Robyn Bavati has taught dance and English and worked as a shiatsu therapist.
 She is an award winning fiction and short-story writer who grew up in Melbourne and as an adult has lived in both Australia and Israel.
 She is the author of four novels.